opendocsg/slw-judgments-backfill/2017_SGHC_184/report.md

 _Contract_ – _Termination_ – _Repudiation of contract_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 155 of 2017 was dismissed while the appeal in Civil Appeal No 157 of 2017 was allowed in part by the Court of Appeal on 25 June 2018.
-See [2018] SGCA 28.]
+See <span class="citation">[2018] SGCA 28</span>.]

 28 July 2017 Judgment reserved.